SDU-ACG-Lab/PlasChain/README.md

 The file `<prefix>.confident_cycs.fasta` contains the assembled plasmid sequences.
 The `<prefix> `is derived from the input filename provided via the `-g` parameter, with the `.fastg` extension removed.

 There are some files in `intermediate_files` directory

-- `<prefix>.before.merge.cycs.fasta` is a fasta file of **all** cyclic paths that were considered as potential plasmids before merging cycle step, which can be used for analyse the peformance of merging cycle step.

 - `<prefix>.cycs.fasta` is a fasta file of **all** cyclic paths that were considered as potential plasmids before filtering to create the subset that is output.